May 29, 2026

 Installment Plans

 Monthly or quarterly installments over 6–18 months are common for ACC and PCC-level programs.
-When evaluating installment options, look for transparency on the total cost including any surcharge, late-payment rules, and what happens if you need to pause or withdraw.
+When evaluating installment options, look for transparency on the total cost, including any surcharge, late-payment rules, and what happens if you need to pause or withdraw.

 Employer Sponsorship and Corporate Budgets